DiversityFIRST™ Training Offerings

 - Leaving with helpful ideas and next steps to take and commit to action.

 The mission of the DiversityFIRST™ ERG Academy is to be a resource to both individuals and organizations seeking to start, grow or fully utilize their employee resource groups.
 The academy blends theory and practice over a full one day interactive curriculum, with the development of an action plan to effectively lead ERGs for the greatest business impact and sustainability.
 After completion of the sessions, participants will:

 - Articulate the compelling business case for ERGs

 - Gain the most current knowledge and trends related to ERGs

 - Identify the mechanics for successful formation and nurturing of ERGs based upon a wide range of best practices

 - Understand how to work effectively with diversity councils, HR leadership, and various ERGs within the organization and across industries

 - Apply the competencies needed for successful ERG leadership within various roles including ERG leaders, ERG executive sponsors, and HR practitioners charged with ERG efforts

 - Develop an action plan with strategies and tactics for ERGs, including metrics to measure effectiveness

-- Qualitative and Quantitative business case for LGBT diversity.
+- The business case for antiracism.